charliecalvert/CloudNotes/Assignments/AngularSolarStarter.md

 To ensure our code works, we will take the first steps toward writing tests with HTML fixtures loaded from disk.

+To get rid of locale error in Cloud 9: LC_ALL=C

 ## Step One

 From the root of your repository, copy the **AngularDirectiveTesting** project to a new project call **SolarExplorer**.
 Then navigate to your new project folder: